apotonick/tyrant/README.md

 end
 ```

-Evaluating the form means first in first build and validate the `TRB::Contract`, which means verify if:
+Evaluating the form means validate the `TRB::Contract` and apply the `Policy::Guard`, which means verify if:

 * all the input are filled
 * a User with that `email` exists